 The other end of the scale holds predictions of a complete market collapse.
 Bullhound, a partner at Boutique investment bank, predicted a 90% chance of a crash within this year, while Kenneth Rogoff, a Harvard professor and former international monetary fund managing director, predicted bitcoin would shrink to $100.
 And GoldMoney CEO Roy Sebag said bitcoin will be worth zero in the future.

-Clearly, these cryptocurrency price predictions can’t be trusted completely, but there are some factors that will certainly impact the overall price in the future, including:
+Clearly, these cryptocurrency price predictions (Visit hipvpn.com for see them) can’t be trusted completely, but there are some factors that will certainly impact the overall price in the future, including:

 - The standard and nature of regulatory measures guiding the cryptocurrency markets